andrewscwei/vscode-presets/README.md

 # vscode-presets

-Custom VSCode presets—simply run the install script and you're good to go.
+Custom VSCode presets (macOS only)—simply run the install script and you're good to go.

 ## Usage